hephaestus-compiler-project/hephaestus-pldi-eval/INSTALL.md

 ```

 * The following system packages (the names here are provided as given in
-the APT repository of Ubuntu.
+the APT repository of Ubuntu).

 ```
 software-properties-common git curl unzip zip python3.9-distutils sqlite3